Zarkantho/module_data/mongo-2.5.5_generated/queries/client_and_operation_tracking/README.md

 # Client And Operation Tracking

-# Module Groups

 -------------

-# TODO: Name this group
+## Mongos Specific Client State
-mongos's version of a "Client".
+mongos version of a "Client".
 This is the big bucket of global state.
-This ALSO has the  definition of Command::execCommand for mongos (the function that actually runs commands registered  using the Command class, which gets called whenever a query against the "$cmd" collection is made)
+This ALSO has the definition of "Command::execCommand" for mongos (the function that actually runs commands registered using the Command class, which gets called whenever a query against the "$cmd" collection is made)

-## Files
+#### Files
 - src/mongo/s/s\_only.cpp   (mongos)

 #### [Interface](interface/0)